camillevuillaume/type_train/README.md

 # type_train
-Keyboard typing training with python/ncurses.
+Keyboard touch typing training with python/ncurses.
 The script generates a random sentence with a given number of words using the Python nltk package.
 Your job is to type the sentence following the cursor (you can also use backspace).
 The script displays your accuracy and speed (measured in correct characters per minute).
 You can exit at any time by pressing ESC.